 So, this is a strategy whose goal is to move to a sustainable food system that primarily protects human health (and thus the Earth), secure food supply and access to healthy food.

 Although many things were destroyed by the corona, the reasons why the “farm to jaw” strategy was launched are not.
 However, food systems cannot be resilient to crises like the Covid-19 pandemic if they are not sustainable.
 So, it is important to be aware that putting food systems on a sustainable path also brings new opportunities for all stakeholders in the food chain.
 New technologies and scientific discoveries, combined with increasing public awareness and demand for sustainable food, will benefit all stakeholders, and this is exactly the only and right way to restore the balance between human activity and nature.

 This is the vision that VeeMee started to implement in 2017.
 Being a participant and driver of change that will result in digitized agriculture and a happier, freer and healthier society and the market is our mission.
 Since January 2019, we have processed more than 1,500 tons of goods and saved more than 600 tons of food from being thrown away with a measurable and concrete reduction in CO2 emissions.

 In case you didn’t know by now, our WeeMee platform brings manufacturers visibility, transparency and brand building.
 It provides consumers with transparent insight into the traceability of fresh food.
 In short: we reveal to you WHAT you serve to your children at the plate.
-In our database, there are more than 150 products and 1400 manufacturers that have their own PID profile.
+In our database, there are more than 150 products and 1400 manufacturers that have their own PID profiles.
 It is up to you to put the camera on the QR code from the product declaration in Interspar, Konzum, Tommy, Lidl, Metro or Plodine and you will find out where the melon or the prosciutto you are buying comes from.